abhip2565/MVT-Impute/README.md

 # MVT-Impute Jupyter Notebook

-This repository contains a Jupyter Notebook that demonstrates techniques for handling missing values in data.
+This repository contains a Jupyter Notebook that demonstrates techniques for handling missing values in data specifically for **time series data**.

 ## Table of Contents